 Overall, we think that Apple TV+ is a perfectly good streaming service.
 However, it's not really "essential."
 We think that most people could probably do without it, and would be better off with a competitor like Netflix, Hulu, or Disney+.

-That's because, even in 2022, it still doesn't really have the depth or breadth of content that its competitors do.
+That's because, even now, it still doesn't really have the depth or breadth of content that its competitors do.
 It simply has way less content, and if you try, you could burn through its top-rated shows like Ted Lasso, The Morning Show, Foundation, and Severance in just a few weeks of binge-watching.

 If you ask us, this is a streaming service that you don't need all the time.
 If a new season of your favorite show drops or you see something interesting, you should subscribe to Apple TV+ and watch it.
 Then, when you're out of content to watch, you can feel free to cancel it again -- until something else interesting catches your eye.